sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Introduction

-The SidecarT board introduces a hard disk emulation feature for the Atari ST, offering a significant storage solution without the necessity for an actual hard disk.
+The Multi-device introduces a hard disk emulation feature for the Atari ST, offering a significant storage solution without the necessity for an actual hard disk.
 This guide details the setup and utilization of the Hard Disk Emulation feature.

-Distinct from other methods, the SidecarT board uniquely facilitates hard disk emulation by integrating the Atari ST's file system with that of a microSD card, managed by the RP2040 microcontroller.
+Distinct from other methods, the Multi-device uniquely facilitates hard disk emulation by integrating the Atari ST's file system with that of a microSD card, managed by the RP2040 microcontroller.
 This method presents several benefits and drawbacks:

 - **Advantages**:
   - Unlimited hard disk size, allowing the use of the full capacity of the microSD card.
-  - Not affected by the infamous Bad-DMA issue, as the SidecarT board doesn't rely on the Atari ST's DMA controller.
+  - Not affected by the infamous Bad-DMA issue, as the Multi-device doesn't rely on the Atari ST's DMA controller.
   - Compatibility across TOS versions 1.00 to 2.06.
   - Enables organizing files into folders on the microSD card, simulating multiple hard disks on a single card.
   - Facilitates easy file transfer between the microSD card and computers (PC/Mac/Linux).